+6.1 Smart grid communications over power lines

-An early candidate for consideration was power line telecommunications (PLT) following on from the simplistic rationale that the electricity supply lines themselves provide ubiquitous connectivity across all parts of the electricity supply grid and that the necessary data signals could be sent end-to-end over the power lines themselves.
+An early candidate for consideration was power line communications/telecommunications (PLC) following on from the simplistic rationale that the electricity supply lines themselves provide ubiquitous connectivity across all parts of the electricity supply grid and that the necessary data signals could be sent end-to-end over the power lines themselves.
 This ignored some important points such as attenuation and noise along the power lines and how to route signals around the grid network, and crucially the integrity of the data.

-The rationale for the ITU-T Sector to become involved with PLT was an appreciation that although increasing use was being made of mains electrical wiring for data transmission, the power lines were neither designed nor engineered for communications purposes.
+The rationale for the ITU-T Sector to become involved with PLC was an appreciation that although increasing use was being made of mains electrical wiring for data transmission, the power lines were neither designed nor engineered for communications purposes.
 In particular, ITU-T had concerns with the unshielded and untwisted wires used for power transmission, which are subject to many types of strong interference; many electrical devices are also sources of noise on the wire.

-Because of the susceptibility of power line communication to incoming interference, advanced communications and noise mitigation technologies have been developed for general purpose PLT applications within the Recommendation ITU-T G.9960 family of recommendations from 2010 onwards.
+Because of the susceptibility of power line communication to incoming interference, advanced communications and noise mitigation technologies have been developed by ITU-T Study Group 15 for general purpose PLC applications within the Recommendation ITU-T G.9960 family of recommendations from 2010 onwards.
 More recently, ITU-T has developed a set of narrow band power line communications (NB-PLC) technologies in the ITU-T G.990x (G.9901, G.9902, G.9903, G.9904) family of Recommendations (ex G.9955) which have been designed specifically to support smart grid connectivity and communications.
 Two of these Recommendations (G.9903 and G.9904) have now been shown to be field-proven thanks to installations done in several countries located in Europe, Asia and Americas.
 The IEEE Standards Association has standards that leverage PLC for Smart grid applications, e.g. IEEE Std 1901.2-2013.

-The frequency ranges defined for NB-PLC in the ITU-T G.990x (G.9901, G.9902, G.9903, G.9904) family of Recommendations (ex G.9955) are those already designated for use by PLT in Europe by CENELEC and CEPT, for the USA by the FCC, and for Japan by ARIB.
-Moreover, the limits on conducted and radiated interference set in the G.990x (G.9901, G.9902, G.9903, G.9904) family of Recommendations (ex G.9955) comply with the IEC CISPR 22 standard, “Information technology equipment – Radio disturbance characteristics – Limits and methods of measurement”, and also with CENELEC EN 50065-1 (2011) for frequencies below 148.5 kHz.
+The frequency ranges defined for NB-PLC in the ITU-T G.990x (ex., G.9955) family of Recommendations (see Table 2 – G.9901, G.9902, G.9903, G.9904) are those already designated for use by PLT in Europe by CENELEC and CEPT, for the USA by the FCC, and for Japan by ARIB.
+Moreover, the limits on conducted and radiated interference set in the G.990x family of Recommendations comply with the IEC CISPR 22 standard, “Information technology equipment – Radio disturbance characteristics – Limits and methods of measurement”, and also with CENELEC EN 50065-1 (2011) for frequencies below 148.5 kHz.

+TABLE 2

+ITU-T Recommendations related to Smart Grid Communications